pschroedl/chatreactor/README.md

 # ChatReactor

-Simple IRC bot for Hack Reactor's IRC channel (irc.freenode.com #hackreactor)
+Simple IRC bot for Hack Reactor's IRC channel, irc.freenode.com#hackreactor.
+Built to be configurable and extensible, so it could be used anywhere.

+## Modules
+Put a module subdirectory in the `app/modules` folder, with the file you'd like to export named as `main.js`.
+The function exported from this file will be executed when the module is imported.

+## Todo
+This readme, obviously! ('Sparse' would be a kind word.)

 ## Credits
 I took a great deal of inspiration from Marke Hallowell's